Ko-stant/tic-tac-toe-project/README.md

 ### TODO

-UI updates to display errors to user and some success messages as well There is a bug in production with loading the image file for the game icon
+UI updates to display errors to user and some success messages as well

 ### FUTURE POTENTIAL
 _these may make it into future updates_